UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Regular maintenance and proper winterization are essential to keep your rain barrel functional and prevent damage.

 A rain barrel is not a “set it and forget it” appliance.
-Regular upkeep ensures the water remains clean and the hardware lasts for years.
-Neglecting maintenance can lead to clogged spigots or cracked barrels.
+Regular upkeep ensures the harvested water remains relatively clean and your hardware lasts for years without cracking.
+Neglecting basic maintenance can lead to clogged spigots, nasty odors, and pest infestations.

 Man using a rain barrel to water his garden, illustrating rainwater harvesting.